This May, we will have a spectacular celestial event – a super moon!

-Although every year there is from 4 to 6 super moons, not all are the same powerful, neither by the intensity nor by the duration of their effect.
-It has caused many discussions in scientific circles about the full moon on May 6, 2012 which is going to be one of the most powerful in years.
+Although every year, there is from 4 to 6 super moons, not all are the same as powerful, neither by the intensity nor by the duration of their effect.
+The full moon on May 6, 2012, has become a hot topic of discussion in scientific circles because it is going to be one of the most powerful super moons of recent years.

-The fact that the perigee is over time associated with tremendous natural disasters, as well as with social uprisings, has made Nasa create a video that explains what is going to happen on 5 and 6 May, 2012.
+NASA created a video that explains what is going to happen on 5 and 6 May 2012.

 Did a super moon sink the Titanic?

-So, the only thing is clear: the super moon of May 6 will be a unique observable phenomenon and will give us a fascinating visual effect!
+So, the only thing is clear: the super moon of May 6 will be a unique observable phenomenon and will give us a fascinating celestial spectacle!